+Crowdfunding for nonprofits offers up a variety of ways that nonprofit organizations can raise additional funds.
 To raise money for a cause or nonprofit, there are numerous ways to harness the crowd.
 Make sure you explore conventional crowdfunding for nonprofits, but don’t forget to think outside the box.
+Start by taking a look at the existing crowdfunding websites that are out there and other online fundraising ideas you may be unfamiliar with.

 These are some stats for nonprofit crowdfunding, according to Fundly.com, a crowdfunding platform for almost everything except businesses: